New Study Claims That the 'Black Death' Was Spread By Humans, Not Rats - Slashdot

 Recent correspondence on the cause of Black Death1–3 includes incorrect citation of unpublished results obtained by one of us (MBP).2 The origin of this correspondence was a report4 of a conference presentation by James Wood suggesting, on the basis of epidemiological data, that Yersinia pestis was not the cause of the Black Death.
 Two recent books come to similar conclusions with diff

 Witches.
-It was WITCHES, that had cats, that (Score:1)
+It was WITCHES, that had cats, that (Score:2)

 I Knew It (Score:2)